CEINMS/CEINMS/help/manual/ceinms-preparedata.rst

 Since your subject's model should be independent from the electrode configuration you use during an acquisition session, you need to normalize each muscle's EMG data to a repeatable reference value.
 Currently, the most common way among CEINMS users to acquire these reference values is by having the subject perform, **for each acquisition session**, a set of tasks in which one or more muscles are maximally contracted isometrically (no motion occurring), according to a pre-defined protocol.

-In the following, a list of tasks suggested for lower limb EMG normalization is provided:

-.. todo:: add list

 Exporting and converting data
 =============================